thorsten23/hubzilla/doc/member/accounts.md

 ## Account settings
 Compared to the other options there is only a small number of settings for your account.
 Here you can change your e-mail-address, your password or change your tech level (described below).

 Furthermore you can use set up a technical skill level to fit your user experience to you technical skills.
+When you are new to Hubzilla we recommend to start with tech level 0 'Beginner/Basic'.
+In this way most features are hidden so you can concentrate on the basic functionality.
+Once you've become familar with Hubzilla you can increase your tech level to get to know the more advanced feature.

 Tech levels are explained in [Features](./features/tech_leveld.md)

 ## How to delete an account
 To remove your account on a hub you simply go to the account settings and hit the "Remove Account" button or just visit the URL https://yoursite/removeaccount where you have to replace 'yoursite' with the domain name of your Hubzilla site.